TwilioDevEd/authy2fa-laravel/README.md

    $ php artisan serve
    ```

-1. Go to your https://dashboard.authy.com.
+1. Go to https://www.twilio.com/console/authy/.
 On the menu to the right you'll find the
    **Settings**.
 Go to **OneTouch settings** and update the _Endpoint/URL_ with the
    endpoint you created.
 Something like this: